fwsa-batch2/swetha.saravanan__lab/SQL/lab_excercise.md

 +--------+-----------+-----+------------+---------+--------------+-----------+
 11 rows in set (0.00 sec)

-mysql> update student
-    -> Age=18 where studid<=5;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where studid<=5' at line 2 mysql> mysql> update student Age=18 where studid=1 and studid<6;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where studid=1 and studid<6' at line 1 mysql> update student Age=18 where id=1 and id<6;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where id=1 and id<6' at line 1 mysql> update student Age=18 where  (id=1 and id<)6;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where  (id=1 and id<)6' at line 1 mysql> update student Age=18 where  (id=1 and id<60;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where  (id=1 and id<60' at line 1 mysql> update student Age=18 where id=1 and id<6;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where id=1 and id<6' at line 1 mysql> update student Age=18 where 'id=1 and id<6';
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where 'id=1 and id<6'' at line 1 mysql> update student Age=18 where 'studid=1 and studid<6';
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '=18 where 'studid=1 and studid<6'' at line 1 mysql> update student set Age=18 where studid=1 and studid<6;
+mysql> update student set Age=18 where studid=1 and studid<6;
 Query OK, 1 row affected (0.01 sec)
 Rows matched: 1  Changed: 1  Warnings: 0